MM-Vet: Evaluating Large Multimodal Models for Integrated Capabilities: Introduction

-Other than the evaluation category definition, the evaluation metrics are another challenge in benchmark development, given the diverse answer styles and question types.
+Other than the evaluation category topology, finding effective evaluation metric is another challenge in benchmark development, given the diverse answer styles and question types.
 Specifically: \textbf{(1)} The desired outputs in different multimodal tasks have diverse formats, \eg, Figure \ref{fig:first_figure}(d)'s math problem can be answered by a single word, while outputs for the essay writing question are hundred-words long; \textbf{(2)} The core aspect to evaluate in different tasks varies, \eg, text generation focuses more on the text quality, recognition can be considered correct with the key concept recognized.
 Most integrated tasks would require comprehensive evaluations from multiple dimensions.
 Inspired by recent NLP studies~\cite{chiang2023can,liu2023gpteval,fu2023gptscore} that use LLMs for model evaluation, we propose an LLM-based evaluator as the evaluation metric for open-ended model outputs.
-As shown in Table~\ref{tab:prompt}, we prompt GPT-4~\cite{openai2023gpt4} with few-shot evaluation prompts to obtain an evaluation score ranging from $0$ to $1$.
+As shown in Table~\ref{tab:prompt}, we prompt GPT-4~\cite{openai2023gpt4} with few-shot evaluation prompts to obtain an evaluation score ranging from $0$ to $1$, conditioned on the question, prediction, and GT annotation.
 Instead of manually defining the possible answer styles and question types, we include different sample types as few-shot examples and let LLMs infer the scoring criteria automatically.
 Such metric design eases the future extension to more question types, such as box localization~\cite{chen2021pix2seq,yang2022unitab,wang2023visionllm}.